The Sound of Fury (film): Cast

+Production

+The film was the first independent production from Robert Stillman, who had worked with Stanley Kramer, and signed a six picture deal with United Artists.
+The film starred Frank Lovejoy, who had been in Kramer's Home of the Brave.

+Filming took place in Phoenix, Arizona.

+The movie encountered censorship trouble in New York due to the last section.

-Reception
+Reception and legacy

 Critical response

 New York Times film critic Bosley Crowther panned the film, writing: "Although Mr. Endfield has directed the violent climactic scenes with a great deal of sharp visualization of mass hysteria and heat, conveying a grim impression of the nastiness of a mob, he has filmed the rest of the picture in a conventional melodramatic style.
-Neither the script nor the numerous performances are of a distinctive quality."
+Neither the script nor the numerous performances are of a distinctive quality," and that audiences had "to expend pity and resentment towards society in the cause of a common thief."

 Raymond Borde and Etienne Chaumeton, in a work on American film noir, wrote that "the prison assault remains one of the most brutal sequences in postwar American cinema."

 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.

+The film was mentioned in Thom Andersen's 1996 video essay documentary Red Hollywood.